 Isn’t that awesome?
 We love everything about it from the amazingly graphic and functional calendar boxes to the extra space on top and below for everything from love notes to grocery lists.
 Great job Lyzz!
 And to learn more about her awesome chalkboard DIY just drop in on her blog!
 Meanwhile, we’ll just be dreaming of a door to chalkboard-ify ourselves…

-When Kim sent some pretty dramatic before and afters our way, we couldn’t wait to share her bedroom to bathroom conversion.
+When Sarah sent over her dramatic sitting room makeover we couldn’t wait to share it.
 Here’s her letter:

 I gotta tell you I was in a makeover blip with our old cottage here Down Under but you’ve given me back my zing!
 Here’s our transformation of the worst sitting room eva!
 We snapped the before photos of this delightful room at the open house when we bought our beach cottage a year ago, complete with wall art and two tv’s.
 Now it’s a lot more cozy and current.
 To see more you can check out my blog.
 Keep up the good work.
 Here’s to DIY! -Sarah in Australia

 Here’s the crazy and cluttered before:

 Isn’t that a breath of fresh air?
 We love everything from the white on white palette with pops of tan and chocolate to the casual vibe that feels effortless and welcoming.
 Didn’t Sarah work miracles in a formerly chaotic and crazy space?
 Love it!